How to Deal with Anger in Early Sobriety

-Emotions can be overwhelming in early recovery, and it takes a while to figure out how to manage them.
+Emotions can feel overwhelming in early recovery, especially the difficult ones, and it takes a while to figure out how to manage them.
 One emotion, anger, might feel particularly overpowering, and for good reason.

 First and foremost, anger isn’t an emotion we openly talk about or learn to deal with in healthy ways.
 Culturally, anger is seen as dangerous and off-putting, even though it is a completely normal and natural emotion.
 This is especially true for women and people of color—particularly Black women.